What We Do

 Sketchy Thoughts: Fast, Playful, and a Bit Cheeky

-Sketchy Thoughts is a pretty spontaneous body of work by Stephen — quick iPad sketches made in baths, planes, cars, beaches, and anywhere thoughts appear.
-Each piece starts with a lyric, a moment, or a passing observation and becomes something loose, colourful, and sharply honest.
+Sketchy Thoughts is a pretty spontaneous body of work for me, quick iPad sketches made in baths, planes, cars, beaches, and anywhere thoughts appear.
+Each piece usually starts with a lyric, a moment, or a passing observation, and turns into something loose, colourful, and, hopefully, fairly honest.